Publisher:

 Telstra’s intercity fibre project is a significant national infrastructure build to support Australia’s digital future.
 It’s an investment into our nation’s growth, connectivity and prosperity that responds to the growing demand for high capacity, ultra-low latency, reliable and resilient fibre networks.

-When complete, our $1.6 billion dollar investment will deliver almost 14,000 kilometres of high-capacity, ultra-low latency fibre.
+We are investing up to $1.6 billion into several key fibre initiatives: the intercity fibre network project, expanding the fibre footprint in the Pilbara, and partnering with Viasat for the Viasat-3 ground network.
+When complete, the intercity fibre network will deliver almost 14,000 kilometres of high-capacity, ultra-low latency fibre.
 It will connect Australia’s major capital cities from north to south and east to west, and provide access points to connect to regional and remote locations.

 Together, our intercity fibre network routes will connect the east coast of Australia to the west coast, seamlessly transitioning the dry to the wet and beyond, via Telstra’s extensive international subsea cable network.